aurelienlair/rest/README.md

 -X GET "http://www.restisthebest.com:8888/api/actors/1"
 ```

+The characteristics of a `GET` request are:

+* it [idempotent](https://en.wikipedia.org/wiki/Idempotence) which means that we can make that same call repeatedly it will produce the same result.
+* it is safe, meaning they are *not* intended for creating/modifying resources
+* it is cacheable

 3. HEAD

 Similary to the GET method, HEAD is used to retrieve a resource but must instead *not* return a message-body in the response.
 This method is often used for testing hypertext links for validity, accessibility, and recent modification.